Lycoming County Accident Claims the Life of Milton Man

 MONTOURSVILLE – An accident Tuesday afternoon in Lycoming County claimed the life of a Milton man.
+State Police in Montoursville say it happened at the 1500 block of Route 42 in Lycoming County’s Franklin Township.

-State Police in Montoursville say that 24-year old Merl Edison was traveling south along Route 42 in Franklin Township when he crossed the center line and struck a vehicle operated by 66-year old Gerald Carroll from Virginia.
-Both vehicles spun out of control and Carroll’s car landed on its roof.
+Police say 66-year old Gerald Carroll of Virginia was traveling northbound and 24-year old Merl Edison of Milton was traveling southbound, when Edison’s vehicle struck the front driver side bumper of Carroll’s vehicle.
+The impact caused both vehicles to spin and Carroll’s car landed on its passenger side before coming to rest.

 Troopers say Edison was pronounced dead at the scene.
 Carroll and a passenger in his vehicle, 62-year old Marilyn Carroll both sustained injuries and were taken to Geisinger Medical Center for treatment.
 Route 42 was closed for a couple of hours.